Tofpu/code-review/vault/code-review.cooleg-1.md

 I see that the `ChatColor.translateAlternateColorCodes` method is being utilized directly, I'd highly recommend you to create a util class that would call the mentioned method for readability purposes.

 ### Naming Convention:
-It seems like you forgot to follow the Java Naming Convention on Manage class.
+The methods inside Manage class is not following the Java naming conventions.

 ## Other
 ### Multiple Lookups:
-I see that there's unnecessary lookup operations occurring, which could simply be cut down to a single lookup operation by caching said result to a variable. (referring `BorderUtils` class).
+I see that there's unnecessary lookup operations occurrisng, which could simply be cut down to a single lookup operation by caching said result to a variable. (referring `BorderUtils` class).

 It might seem to be insignificant at the moment, but that won't always be the case when you're dealing with concurrent operations (which will cost you a lot of time debugging the issue)